-The above two cards, the non-Delta Platinum American Express cards and the AMEX Premier Rewards Gold cards are Personal Charge cards.
-OK but just what is a charge card and how is it different from a credit card?
+The above two cards, the non-Delta Platinum American Express cards and the American Express Gold Card cards are personal charge cards.
+OK, but just what is a charge card and how is it different from a credit card?
 I had this question posed recently at the Chicago Seminars and thought I would break it down in a rookie way.

 There are also the slightly more common business charge cards that are very similar to the personal charge cards.
 Another perk of charge cards is most times there is no preset limit to what you can charge and the amount a bank will allow you to charge more or less month by month or year by year or even depending on if you got a big job and project and want a say make an unusually large (for you) sized purchase in a given month.

-Then we have the wide array of personal Credit cards like Delta AMEX cards, Costco card or the SPG card.
-These are what most folks think of when you talk credit cards.
-They have a set credit line you are recommend not to go over (I suggest never going over by 50% in a given month).
+Then we have a wide array of personal credit cards like Delta AMEX cards, Chase Sapphire Preferred, World of Hyatt card, etc. These are what most folks think of when you talk credit cards.
+They have a set credit line you are recommend not to exceed.
+(I suggest never going over by 50% in a given month).
 You can, but should not, carry a balance month to month.

 Why are these different cards of importance to us?
 Well, back in the “day”, you could hold a ton of AMEX cards.
-Today the defacto rule of thumb seems to be a maximum of 4 credit cards.
+Today the de facto rule of thumb seems to be a maximum of four credit cards.
 This includes both personal and business total (one example 3 personal 1 biz).
 However, you can go over this number as charge cards are not included in this limit so you can see the value of mixing up your credit and charge cards.

 What about your credit report?
 What cards help the most.
 The way it works is simple and I will use simple math.
 Say you have 4 cards total (I know it’s silly we all have more than that but hang on).
 Each card has a $2500 limit and they all are credit cards.
 If you put $5000 on those cards you are using 50% of ALL of your available credit.
 That does not look good.
 But, say you have 4 cards and each has $25,000 limits and you put $5000 on them, then you are only using 5% of your credit available and that looks good in proportion.
 However, many times charge cards, since they really don’t have a set limit, do not add to this equation.
 Also, with both business credit and charge cards you can have the same results that the numbers are not reported on your personal report.
 Not a major issue but one to be aware of.